When you’re a teenager it’s easy to be led astray. What’s hard is getting out of a bad situation.

 Jay looked at the clock on Dave’s desk.
 It was eight forty-five.
 “Isn’t it too late to call?”

 Dave looked at the clock.
 “You’re right.
-I’m going to call in the morning.
+I’ll call in the morning.
 You’ll have to go to go to school, but I don’t think it’s necessary for you to be on that call.
 I’m going to do three things when I call them.
 First, I want to know what they did after Bob Porter told them someone was in the house Tuesday night.
 Second, I want protection for Doris at Bayside Memorial Hospital.
 Third, I want protection for you at Aston High.
 Can you think about anything else?”

 “Nope.
 That seems to be a comprehensive list.”
 Jay grinned about using a ‘big word’ in his reply.

 Dave laughed and shook his head.
 “You are a trip, Jay.
-I like having you around and I’m glad that Greg likes having you around too.”
+I like having you around and I’m glad that Greg likes having you around, too.”

 Pete drove up to the house on Fleetwood Court.
 Deciding that he no longer needed to hide his car a couple blocks down Fleetwood Drive.
 He pushed the button to open the garage door, but it didn’t work.
 No matter how many times he pushed the button the door stubbornly refused to open.